edubart/sokol_gp/README.md

 **Warning:** Under development.

-## Planned features
+## Features

-* Be minimal
-* Use pure C
+* Minimal
 * Single header
+* Pure C11
 * Cross platform
 * Optimized for 2D rendering, no 3D support
-* Take advantage of modern unfixed pipeline graphics APIs
+* Use modern unfixed pipeline graphics APIs for more efficiency
-* Build on top DX11/OpenGL 3.3/Metal/WebGPU APIs through sokol_gfx
+* Build on top D3D11/OpenGL 3.3/Metal/WebGPU APIs through sokol_gfx
-* Support fragment shaders on 2D surfaces
+* Support for fragment shaders on 2D surfaces
 * Deferred rendering into a draw command queue
-* Automatic batching through command buffer optimization
+* Automatic batching (merge recent draw calls into batches automatically)
-* Seamless dirty rectangles optimization to avoid redrawing
-* Have utilities for context creation on SDL window
-* Optional asynchronous rendering
+* Batch optimizer (rearranges draw calls order to batch more)
+* Extensions to use with SDL2 (context creation)

+## Future features planned

+These are features I would like to implement someday in the future.

+* Asynchronous rendering (dispatch draw commands to dedicated render thread on the fly)
+* Automatic texture atlas packer (to allow more batching)